petrasvestartas/wgpu_viewer/README.md

 ## TODO

-- [ ] Cemara arcball
-- [ ] Create geometries from code rather than lib.rs file
-- [ ] Load geometry from JSon file
+- [ ] Update the draw method when json file is changed.